osism/documentation/source/deployment/services/ceph.rst

      $ osism-ceph mons

-* ceph-mon is the cluster monitor daemon for the Ceph distributed file system
+* ceph-mgr is the cluster manager daemon for the Ceph distributed file system

   .. code-block:: console